 “Wait for a few more years before you quit dying your hair.”

-The chances of getting such reactions and suggestions are more if you are young.
+The chances of getting such reactions and suggestions are higher if you are young.
 Well, but YOU have made up your mind.
 Right?

 Read Gray Hair Transition Stories for encouragement from women who embraced their natural silver hair: Sparkling Silvers Stories